 USHJA Horsemanship Practice Test

-Question: 1 / 20
+1 / 20

-It depends on the horse's age
+It indicates the horse's breed

 Next Question